ukgov-equality-hub/womens-business-council-website/app/about.md

 [Our members](/members/) are senior business leaders working across a range of sectors who are passionate about empowering women in the workplace.
 We believe that gender equality can boost productivity, innovation and competitiveness.

-Mary Macleod, Chief Executive of Business in the Community, is the current chair.
+Mary Macleod, Partner and Chair, Board & CEO Practice at August Leadership, is the current chair.